bmohammad1/data-engineering/data-horizon/data-horizon-pipeline/README.md

 # Data Horizon Pipeline

-An end-to-end industrial IoT data pipeline built on AWS.
-Every 6 hours, the pipeline ingests tag telemetry from a source API, transforms and validates the data with PySpark, and loads the results into Redshift for analytics — fully orchestrated by Step Functions, fully reproducible with Terraform.
+An end-to-end industrial data pipeline built on AWS.
+Every 6 hours, the pipeline ingests tag data from a source API, transforms and validates the data with PySpark, and loads the results into Redshift for analytics — fully orchestrated by Step Functions, fully reproducible with Terraform.

 ---